OpenEdition/kbart-openedition/docs/source/further.rst

 Parse columns to find an identifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please refer to the data description section of this documentation in order to identify the relevant fields for your case.
+Please refer to the :ref:`data description section of this documentation <description>` in order to identify the relevant fields for your case.

-Here, the identifier we need is in the target_id column, which happens to be the twelfth.
+Here, the identifier we need is in the ``target_id`` column, which happens to be the twelfth.
-Then we can simply `cut <http://man7.org/linux/man-pages/man1/cut.1.html>`_ the line to extract this identifier:
+Then we can simply `cut <http://man7.org/linux/man-pages/man1/cut.1.html>`_ the line to extract this identifier, with ``cut -d$'\t' -f12``:

 .. code-block:: bash